Taizé

 For an increasing number of persons searching for a deeper spirituality, the word Taizé evokes a sense of peace and comfort.
 In fact, Taizé is an ecumenical community of brothers located in a small French village whose monastic life turns on three poles: prayer, work and hospitality.
 Out of that context, the songs of Taizé have been created to facilitate the worship of God and the healing work of reconciliation among all people.
 The world has gratefully received this music and way of worship as a beautiful gift that transcends our differences and brings us together as the one family of God.

-For persons at West End who dreamed of offering a healing worship service for its members and anyone in the broader community who sought it, the road was first paved by our Youth Ministry team about a decade ago.
-Also, each week the Sacred Journeys Sunday school class uses songs from Taizé followed by guided and silent meditation as a preface to study and conversation.
+For persons at West End who dreamed of offering a healing worship service for its members and anyone in the broader community who sought it, the road was first paved by our Youth Ministry team over two decades ago.
 Early in 2004, with Sally Ahner's leadership, we incorporated the music and worship style of Taizé in a unique service of prayer and healing, where persons may choose to be anointed with oil and receive hands-on healing prayer.

 The response to these services has confirmed what many around the world affirm—that through Taizé worship, God's spirit often works to quiet the troubled, to comfort the hurting and heal the broken.